Azure-Samples/dotnetapp-azure-prometheus/README.md

 ## Overview

 Sample .NET Core Web app that demonstrates different implementations for pre-aggregated metrics.
+Prometheus and Azure Monitor are two popular choices.
+However, they each offer differing capabilities.
+There are multiple paths to scraping metrics data from Kubernetes pods.
+This repository offers examples for 3 different options.
+It is possible to use just one or all three depending on the scenario.

+1. The Prometheus-Net .NET library is used to export [Prometheus-specific metrics](https://prometheus.io/docs/concepts/metric_types/).
+2. Agent configuration is used to scrape Prometheus metrics with Azure Monitor.
+These metrics then populate Container logs [InsightsMetrics](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/insightsmetrics).
+3. Application Insights .NET Core SDK is used to populate CustomMetrics using the [GetMetric method](https://docs.microsoft.com/en-us/azure/azure-monitor/app/get-metric).

+A couple of steps to take special note of:

+- A Prometheus server installed on the cluster is configured to collect metrics from all pods.
+- The RequestMiddleware.cs class in the sample application contains the metrics configuration for both Prometheus and GetMetric.

 ## Getting Started